John Lydon: Jimmy Savile abuse scandal

 In a 1978 BBC Radio 1 interview, Lydon alluded to the sexual abuses committed by Jimmy Savile, and mainstream social forces' suppression of negative information about him, decades before it became a public scandal.
 Lydon stated: "I'd like to kill Jimmy Savile; I think he's a hypocrite.
 I bet he's into all kinds of seediness that we all know about, but are not allowed to talk about.
 I know some rumours."
 He added: "I bet none of this will be allowed out."
 After the interviewer suggested libel might be an issue, Lydon replied, "Nothing I've said is libel."

 As Lydon predicted, the comment was edited out by the BBC before broadcast.
 The complete interview was included as a bonus track on a rerelease of Public Image: First Issue in 2013, after Savile's death.
 In October 2014, Lydon said that "[b]y killed I meant locking him up and stopping him assaulting young children ...
 I'm disgusted at the media pretending they weren't aware."
-Lydon claimed that the BBC blacklisted him following the interview, and he remained "very, very bitter that the likes of Savile and the rest of them were allowed to continue."
+Lydon alleged that the BBC blacklisted him following the interview, and he remained "very, very bitter that the likes of Savile and the rest of them were allowed to continue."

 LGBT issues

 Lydon spoke of his admiration for poet and playwright Oscar Wilde, stating that "his stuff was fucking brilliant.
-What an attitude to life!...he turned out to be the biggest poof on earth at a time when that was completely unacceptable.
+What an attitude to life! ... he turned out to be the biggest poof on earth at a time when that was completely unacceptable.
 What a genius."

 Lydon expressed his view on gay couples raising children in a 10 February 2005 interview on the BBC's Sunday morning religious programme The Heaven and Earth Show.
 Lydon said, "I don't like the idea of one-parent families.
 It's very tough on the kids.
 They grow up missing something.
 I find the same with same-sex marriages; there is something missing.
 There is a point to male and female – and for a child to develop, it needs both those aspects."

+In a 2012 interview with The New Yorker, Lydon said, "You have every right to the freedom of religious opinion but not to the detriment of others’ freedoms… If religion creeps in and takes hold like that, in this opposition to something as stupid as gay marriage, there will be real problems ahead.
+We must not be slaves to dogma.
+What century is this?… Me, as a human, I never want to take away another human being’s choices or lifestyles or anything."

+Abortion

+In a 2017 interview with Rolling Stone, when discussing the Sex Pistols song "Bodies", Lydon said, "The song is about abortion, and yes, it is a woman’s right [to choose] absolutely because she has to bear the child and all the issues thereinafter.
+Is it wise to bring an unwanted child into the world?
+No, I don’t think it is, but again that is just my opinion, because I always would leave it to the woman.
+Always."